 In this step-by-step article of how to start a blog, I’ll guide you on how to get started, all the way up to writing your first post.
 Naturally, this does not include the time you’ll spend writing the posts themselves (no good content takes just 10 minutes to develop), but rather the time it takes for you to set up the website where you’ll be posting content.

-What tools do you need to set up a blog?
+How to set up a successful blog?

 Not a lot.
 All you are going to need a blogging platform (WordPress), a domain name (BlueHost) and a web host (BlueHost).
 Possible editions additions include themes and plugins.
 If you want to hit the ground running and make a good impression I’d probably spend the $50 and get a cool looking theme, but it’s not absolutely necessary at this stage.